Heat wave edges higher in southern Europe, fuels wildfires

 On Greece's second-largest island of Evia, where devastating blazes in the wake of an exceptional heat wave this summer have been described as the nation's worst ecological disaster in decades, a fresh fire broke out on Friday.

+Spain’s state meteorological agency registered 45 C (113 F) at Granada airport at 3 p.m.

+Elsewhere in Spain's sizzling south, in the city of Malaga, Juan Villodres was doing a brisk trade selling cold drinks from a kiosk.
+“The heat wave this year is getting more intense, and the last one this strong was in 2019,'' Villodres said.

-Spain was bracing for even hotter weather going into the weekend.
-A high of 44 C (111 F) was forecast on Friday, and temperatures as high as 47 C (116.60 F) in the south on Saturday.
+Spain was bracing for even hotter weather.
+Temperatures as high as 47 C (116.60 F) are forecast in the south on Saturday.
 That would break a national record of 46.9 C (116.4 F), set in Cordoba in July 2017.

 On Wednesday, the Italian town of Floridia near the city of Syracuse in Sicily reported a temperature reading of 48.8 C (119.8F) .